Terms and Conditions

 Motorbikes NOT for touring purpose

-The Client must disclose to the Organiser if their Motorbike is NOT for touring purpose because it will require different processes (if even possible).
+The Client must disclose to the Organiser if their motorbike is NOT for touring purpose because it will require different processes (if even possible).
 Motorbikes NOT for touring purpose will be considered on a case-by-case basis.

 Master Bill of Lading (MBL)